Citroën C5 X: Overview

 The nameplate was previously used on the Citroën C5.
 Dubbed the C5 X, the "X" meaning crossover, it is styled as a station wagon, with increased ground clearance.
-It is a large crossover SUV, for buyers who want a sport utility vehicle, or a wagon.
-The vehicle is intended to be a combination of an SUV, sedan and estate.
+It is a large crossover SUV, for buyers who want a sport utility vehicle, or an estate car.
+The vehicle is intended to be a combination of an SUV, saloon and estate.
 It is available as a plug-in hybrid with shared technology from the Peugeot 508.
 The C5 X is marketed as the Dongfeng Citroën Versailles C5 X in China, resurrecting the Versailles name once used for the Ford Versailles.

 The C5 X follows the design of the 2016 CXperience concept.
 The C5 X is approximately 50 mm shorter, about 13 mm taller, and about 130 mm less wide than the CXperience.
 The C5 X PHEV comes in 4 driving modes, Electric, Hybrid, Comfort and Sport, with 39 mi of fully electric driving.
 The C5 X is based on the EMP2 V3, shared with the similar Peugeot 408.

-In May 2025, the C5 X was discontinued in the United Kingdom with right-hand drive production ended in the same month, therefore the C5 Aircross became the flagship model in the market.
+In May 2025, the C5 X was discontinued in the United Kingdom and Ireland with right-hand drive production ended in the same month, therefore the C5 Aircross became the flagship model in those markets.
 However, sales of the C5 X continued in other European countries.
 Thierry Koskas, CEO of Citroën explained, "I don't think Citroën is very present in the market with the C5 X. It's a tiny segment, because as soon as you go into the D-segment, you compete with premium brands, and the sales of generalist brands are small.
 So I'm not sure we'll do anything in this segment in the future."

 Specifications

 The crossover has a choice of two petrol and one PHEV options.
-The PHEV was the most powerful, it has a battery capacity of 12.4 kWh.
+The PHEV was the most powerful; it has a battery capacity of 12.4 kWh.